nyxtom/broadcast/README.md

 ## Features

-+ broadcast-server can listen on tcp or udp
++ broadcast-server can listen on tcp
 + supports reading and writing: int64, float64, string, byte, []byte, error, and bool.
 + registered command callbacks will receive typed data as it was parsed (i.e. ADD will receive an array of numbers which might be floats/ints)
 + broadcast-cli connects to the server to see a list of routines supported by the server and caches them locally for easy lookup & auto-completion
-+ cluster-aware, broadcast-server can easily distribute load using a hashring configuration. (i.e. broadcast-cluster)
 + stats-aware, broadcast has built in stats tracking to not only monitor it's own state and report it out, but is able to handle generic stat routines through extended modules (i.e. broadcast-stats)

-+ supported clients including: Golang, node.js, C/C++, Python
+## TODO
++ listen on udp
++ cluster-aware configuration, allow broadcast-server to inspect commands and determine whether both the command or the first key of the arguments is handled by a different server altogether using a hashring config.
++ add additional language clients (node.js, python, c#)

 ## Build and Install